 Claim: The kidnapping, string of murders, and wood chipper incident portrayed in the film Fargo actually took place in Minnesota in 1987.

-Origins: Fargo opens with: "This is a true story.
+Origins: The 1996 movie Fargo begins: “This is a true story.
 The events depicted in this film took place in Minnesota in 1987.
 At the request of the survivors, the names have been changed.
-Out of respect for the dead, the rest has been told exactly as it occurred."
+Out of respect for the dead, the rest has been told exactly as it occurred.”

 Great opening.
 And not a word of truth to it.